moomin-workshop/moomin-workshop.github.io/cfp.md

 We invite submissions to the first edition of the MOOMIN workshop on Modular and Open Multilingual NLP, to be held at EACL 2024 on March 21 or 22, 2024.
 _**New:** Authors of papers rejected to EACL may submit their ARR-reviewed papers through the link above.
-Findings authors can also use the same link if they wish to present their paper at MOOMIN._
+Findings authors can also use the same link if they wish to present their paper at MOOMIN  (TBC)._

 ### Important Dates